 2. Wet drywall

-It must be smell can be coming from the walls if a pipe inside of the wall has busted.
+It can be a smell can be coming from the walls if a pipe inside of the wall has busted.
 Examine the walls and see if you can find any areas where they are bubbling, swelling, or peeling which would indicate that moisture has gotten inside of the drywall.

 3. Window seals